wwoskie/Python_BI_2022/hw_3_conda_venv/README.md

     `pip3 install -r requirements.txt`

+    `requirements.txt` can be found in the current repository.
+Basically this file allows to 'clone' pip package list to your current environment.
 We used `pip3` instead of `pip` here again in order to ensure that pip from environment will be used.
 You can see more on pip vs pip3 [here](https://www.pythonpool.com/pip-vs-pip3/#:~:text=PIP%20is%20a%20soft%20link,be%20installed%20in%20Python%203.).

 ***